ngb1/HW2_VBA/README.md

 # Submission

-To submit please upload the following to Github:
+To submit I uploaded the following to Github:

 1) A screen shot for each year of your results on the Multi Year Stock Data: I decided to print the pages (one file per year) instead as a pdf file.
-It would be easier to check if there's any error in any of the calculations for all the tickers and all the year
+It would be easier to check if there's any error in any of the calculations for all the tickers and all the year (Multiple_year_stock_data_NGB2*.pdf)
 2) VBA Script as separate file.
+(HW2NEW.bas)